afomera/MessageMe/README.md

  * Address Book of people to message for folks on Basic / Pro?
 * Would like to be able to handle the replies in some shape or fashion
 * Admin Interface for viewing logs / account limits / subscribed users etc.
-* Decide on a real name and launch MVP.
- * Needs to be a short domain name, in case we decide to link on texts to the site.
-I.E 'how are you?... appname.domain/MSGID'
 * The ability to send a shortened 'message' could be nice, give the user a way to click to read more sort of like twitlonger.

 ## Contributing
 Feel free to submit pull requests <3.
 Instructions on how to get the project setup will come soon.